Dog Training: Yes, I use shock and prong collars

 I met a trainer recently who says she only uses positive reinforcement training techniques.
 Good for her.
 I’ve seen her working with dogs and she is an excellent, patient trainer.

-Of course, she asked me the question, and was bothered by the fact that I use and recommend shock and prong collars.
+Of course, she asked me the question, and was bothered by the fact that I have used shock collars.
 She didn’t think we would ever be able to work together.

 I told her that being open to all training options allows me to help more dogs.
 It allows me to meet the owners where they’re at and go from there.
 This is very important to me.